JaNd3r/CKCircleMenuView/README.md

 Well, it's a circle menu.
 Kind of.
 For iOS.

 The idea is to keep your UI simple and clean and show buttons to the user when they are needed.
 The following screenshot is taken from the demo app I have provided in this repository.
 Simply clone this repo and call `pod install` within the CircleViewDemo folder.
+The circle menu is opened via a `UILongPressGesture`.
+As long as the user holds down his finger, the menu will remain open.
+Buttons are selected via dragging on the button and releasing the finger.

 ![](CircleMenu.gif)